-Whether required by your local building code, or to simply add another tool to your proverbial climate control toolbox, a ventilation system should be considered when planning HVAC for your cultivation facility.
-With that in mind, we introduce two primary methods:
+Whether required by your local building code or to simply add another tool to your proverbial climate control toolbox, a ventilation system should be considered when planning HVAC for your cultivation facility.

 HVAC Integrated System